Confederate statue vandal must pay $16,000

 Police officer David Leehans observed a crowd gathered on the square about 10:45 p.m.
 Sept.
 22 and a man flagged him down, according to a probable cause affidavit.
 Leehans said a man with a bandanna over his face left the area, and Hammarstrom was standing on a pedestal near the statue, according to the affidavit.

 Hammarstrom told Leehans she was trying to tear down the statue, the affidavit says.
-She said she works on the square and has to see the statue every day, and she had been trying for five years to get it removed, the affidavit said.
+She said she had been trying for five years to remove the statue, which depicts an unnamed Confederate soldier holding a rifle, the affidavit said.

 Hammarstrom and some friends were discussing the statue during dinner at a restaurant on the square and returned later to tear it down, according to the affidavit.